 Pranayama are breathing exercises which clear the physical and emotional obstacles in our body to free the breath and so the flow of prana - life energy.
-Through a regular and sustained practice of pranayama you can supercharge your whole body!
+Through regular and sustained practise of pranayama you can supercharge your whole body!

 The way that we move, think, act and especially breathe contributes to the flow and vitality of prana - the universal energy that runs through us and everything around us.

 It’s the first thing and last thing we do in our lives.
 The one constant thing we all have.
 Without breath there is no life!

 Daily stressors, tensions and physical habits can create physical and energetic obstacles in our bodies.
 Without even noticing it our breathing can become gradually more shallow or stilted, we develop unconscious breathing patterns restricting the flow of breath and prana.